 As technology continues to evolve in healthcare packaging, you want to make certain that your contract packager is on top of the latest advancements in materials, packaging methods, and equipment and can offer knowledgeable advice in primary and secondary package design and development with your specific product in mind.

-NEXT WEEK: QUALITY COUNTS
+NEXT WEEK: QUALITY CONSIDERATIONS IN CONTRACT PACKAGING

 Confidence in your contract packager begins with its commitment to quality.
 Specialized skills in compliance programs such as calibration, validation, auditing, equipment maintenance, and quality management systems should be evident.
 When selecting a contract manufacturer and packager, the quality checklist should include considerations such as the contract packager’s ability to provide updates on regulatory requirements, the ability to react to quality issues and partner with the customer, and evidence of the supplier’s continuous improvement programs for quality, manufacturing, and packaging.